 The Museum is a brilliant idea, and I am thrilled at the positive responses we have had, particularly with the funds raised through the Founder Patron scheme.
 We are now in a position to look seriously for our first premises in Portsmouth and where we will be able to properly store our initial artefacts and have a space to welcome the general public.
 What a magnificent contribution to education it will be, both for learning from the past to learning for the future.

-Jean Roberts, Retired teacher with over 40 years’ experience.
-Trustee and Secretary to the Trustees
+Jean Roberts, Retired teacher with over 40 years’ experience, Museum Director of Operations and Secretary to the Trustees

 School days, love them or hate them we’ve all been through them.
 By looking back at our education system we can discover much about the social landscape of Britain.
 I look to the National Education Museum to empower people to explore the building blocks of Britain’s complex social history through the lens of an institution we have all accessed, but maybe haven’t thought critically enough about.
 Through the stories, documents and artefacts of bygone school days, I want the Museum to provide that perfect mix of nostalgia, reflection and knowledge – from its centre in the heart of Portsmouth and online throughout the country.

-Andrew Dunkley, Secondary School Teacher and Personal Development Lead
+Andrew Dunkley, Secondary School Teacher, Museum Director of Collection and Archive

 The desire to create a modern National Education Museum provides an exciting and important challenge to fill the existing gap.
 It has been noted in the museum world that “The current definition, which has only seen minor adjustments over the past few decades, does not reflect and express adequately the complexities of the 21st century and the current responsibilities and commitments of museums, nor their challenges and visions for the future” The Trustees take that responsibility very seriously and are working together to make that goal of a modern museum a reality.